-ERAC is an indirect subsidiary of Enterprise Holdings, Inc., and together with its affiliates and subsidiaries ("Enterprise Holdings"), is a global transportation provider which, through a network of subsidiaries and independent franchisees, operates the Enterprise Rent-A-Car, National Car Rental, Alamo Rent a Car, Enterprise Car Club, and Enterprise Flex-E-Rent brands.
-ERAC offers car rental and car-sharing services, truck rental, repair-shop payment and reimbursement processing, and ancillary services in the UK.
-As a total mobility provider, ERAC serves the needs of a wide variety of businesses, consumers, and organizations.
-Principal elements of ERAC's supplier network are original-equipment vehicle and parts manufacturers, after-market vehicle parts suppliers, repair shops, and electronic equipment manufacturers.
-To a limited extent, contract labour constitutes an element of ERAC's supplier network.
+ERAC is an indirect subsidiary of Enterprise Holdings, Inc., and together with its affiliates and subsidiaries ("Enterprise Holdings"), is a global transportation provider which, through a network of subsidiaries and independent franchisees, operates the Enterprise Rent-A-Car, National Car Rental, Alamo Rent a Car, Enterprise Car Club, Enterprise Flex-E-Rent, SHB Hire, Acklea, Walker Vehicle Rental, and Entegral brands.
+ERAC offers car hire and car-sharing services, commercial vehicle hire, repair payment and reimbursement processing, integrated software for automotive claims, and ancillary services in the UK.
+As a total mobility provider, ERAC serves the needs of a wide variety of businesses, consumers, and organisations.
+Principal elements of ERAC's supplier network are original-equipment vehicle and parts manufacturers, after-market vehicle parts suppliers, repair garages, and electronic equipment manufacturers.
+To a limited extent, outsourced service providers constitute an element of ERAC's supplier network.